Jaiiinam/Projects/README.md

 # Academic Projects
-This repository includes acedamic projects from my university.
-Most of these projects are final projects but there are some projects which I have build for my personal learning experience.
+This repository includes acedamic projects which are done in grourps from my university.
+Most of these projects are final projects but there are some projects which I have worked on for my personal learning experience.

 1. Route case study